When Do Babies Start Talking?

 When Do Babies Say Their First Words?

 It’s impossible to know exactly when, but sooner or later – usually around your baby’s first birthday – two or three baby words may start to emerge from all the babbling.
 Your baby’s first words might be ‘ma-ma’ or ‘da-da’ for example, but it’s also common for these first words to include something else like the name of a family pet, a familiar object like ‘drink’ or a favourite toy.
-Around this time, much of your child’s communication will still be babbling or other cues like laughing, crying, pushing and pointing, but your baby will probably understand much more than you think, and he or she will be learning new words from one week to the next, opening up a whole new form of communication for your little one.
+Around this time, much of your child’s communication will still be babbling or other cues like laughing, crying, pushing and pointing, but your baby will probably understand much more than you think, and they will be learning new words from one week to the next, opening up a whole new form of communication for your little one.

-Your baby starts learning to talk earlier than you might think, but it takes time to build up a vocabulary and develop the muscles necessary for forming words.
 Below are some of the stages of learning to talk, with the approximate ages when your child might reach them.
 Keep in mind that these aren’t set in stone.
 You may see your baby or toddler reach certain milestones earlier or later than what’s described here.
-If you’re ever uncertain about whether your baby is on track or have any questions about your child's speech development, ask your health visitor for advice.

 • Early sounds: 0-6 months